engusmaze/python-from-zero/README.md

 is_ok = True
 ```

-Here, `x` is a variable of type int and holding value 5, `name` is a variable of type str and holding value "Alice", `is_ok` is a variable of type bool and holding value True
+Here, ‘`x`‘ is a variable of type int and holding value 5, ‘`name`‘ is a variable of type str and holding value `"Alice"`, `is_ok` is a variable of type bool and holding value True

 In Python, variable names can contain letters, numbers, and underscores, but must start with a letter or an underscore.
-They are case sensitive, meaning that **‘name’** and **‘Name’** would be treated as two different variables.
+They are case sensitive, meaning that ‘`name`’ and ‘`Name`’ would be treated as two different variables.

 One thing to note is that in Python, you don't need to explicitly specify the data type of a variable, the data type will be determined by the value assigned to it.